niik/process-proxy/design.md

  - `stdout`: Writable stream for the executable's stdout
  - `stderr`: Writable stream for the executable's stderr

-The stdin/stdout/stderr streams will be implemented using custom Stream derived classes (stdin will implement stream.Readable and the others stream.Writable) which will internally use the `sendCommand` method to read/write data.
-The streams will support the close method to close the respective stream using the appropriate command.
+The stdin/stdout/stderr streams are implemented using custom Stream derived classes (stdin implements stream.Readable and the others stream.Writable) which internally use the `sendCommand` method to read/write data.
+The streams support the close method to close the respective stream using the appropriate command.

 The stdin stream will (as long as it's not paused) internally poll for stdin data using the `0x02` command and handle the response accordingly (e.g., emitting 'data' and 'close' events).
 The polling interval will be configurable, defaulting to 100ms.